-If you are looking for a winter sport that is fun, easy, and inexpensive and you want to go for something other than ice skating, then opting for snowshoeing is the way to go.
+If you are looking for a winter sport that is fun, easy, and inexpensive, then opting for snowshoeing is the way to go.
 Much like hiking, snowshoeing is an activity that is accessible easily, provided that you have a few key gear items.

-Another great thing about snowshoeing is that it is an excellent social activity.
-All ages can have fun in the snow with the right kind of snowshoes strapped on.
-This exercise is designed for all ability levels, making it a great family activity to enjoy.
+Another great thing about snowshoeing is that all ages can have fun in the snow with the right kind of snowshoes strapped on.
+This snowsport is designed for all ability levels, making it a great family activity to enjoy.

 How Hard is Snowshoeing?

-To answer this question simply, snowshoeing is the most simple snow activity you can take part in.
+The best part about snowshoeing is that it is beginner-friendly.
 All you need to learn is how to stretch your legs wider in order to accommodate the large composite decks of your snowshoes.
 Everything else in this activity is very intuitive, and you can depend on your instincts for it.